Accounts Receivable Financing

 7. Credit Risk and Customer Insolvency

 Challenge: Extending credit to customers without proper risk assessment can lead to non-payment or financial loss if a customer becomes insolvent.
-Businesses may face bad debt write-offs, impacting profitability and cash flow.
+Businesses may face bad debt write-offs that directly reduce collateral value, forcing lenders to exclude affected accounts from the borrowing base.
+High exposure to financially weak or concentrated customers often results in lender-imposed concentration limits or reduced facility size.
+Solution:

 8. Lack of AR Automation and Technology